 October 8, 2020

 Cable barrier system to enhance safety on U.S. 89

-A new truck escape ramp has opened on U.S. 89 west of Garden City.
-The catch-net cable system is new to Utah and uses a series of cable nets to stop runaway semi-trucks coming out of Logan Canyon.
+A new truck escape ramp opened in October 2020 on U.S. 89 west of Garden City.
+The catch-net cable system was new to Utah and uses a series of cable nets to stop runaway semi-trucks coming out of Logan Canyon.

-In the past two years, this area has seen a rise in runaway truck crashes.
-This new truck escape ramp will provide truck drivers with a safe, secure alternative in the event they are out of control coming downhill on U.S. 89.
+Prior to installation, the area saw a rise in runaway truck crashes.
+This truck escape ramp provides truck drivers with a safe, secure alternative in the event they are out of control coming downhill on U.S. 89.